erda-project/docs/docs/en/1.6/manual/faq/install.md

 ## 16. Does the open source version only support Kubernetes 1.16 ~ 1.20, CentOS 7.4 and later versions?

 The above version have been tested, while others not.
-More environments will covered later.
+More environments will be covered later.

 ## 17. Does Erda support clusters such as Openshift and Rancher?

 Erda has not yet tested the adaptation of Openshift, Rancher and other Kubernetes releases, and plans to adapt common Kubernetes releases and Kubernetes-based container orchestration services of cloud vendors.

-If you have tested for the above environment, [your contribution is welcome](https://github.com/erda-project/erda/blob/master/CONTRIBUTING.md).
+If you have tested for the above environment, [welcome to make contributions](https://github.com/erda-project/erda/blob/master/CONTRIBUTING.md).

 ## 18. How to reinstall Erda if the installation fails?